 Sometimes, when your dog gets a minor injury on its ear, the blood vessels may rupture inside its ear, leading to bleeding.
 This bleeding will be in the tissue of your dog’s ear, ending in a blister.
 This blister may also be visible to you if it is on the outer area.

-These blisters usually recover independently, but it takes six weeks to recover properly.
+These blisters usually recover independently, but it takes six weeks to heal properly.
 These six weeks can be the most uncomfortable in your dog’s life.
 So, visiting the vet and taking medicines may reduce discomfort in your dog’s ears.

 6. Obstruction